 I have spent some time at the bedside of actively dying patients who have spent their last days smoking or watching TV.
 The grace of death is still extended to them even without the work on understanding themselves and their relationships.
 As I sit in the room and watch their chests heave and their eyes roll, I feel very privileged to be there with them because of the utter acceptance death has of every person.

 The grace of death lies partially in the fact that people are their most authentic selves as they are dying – with all of their pain and worry and fear.
 Often at the very end, all of the masquerade of the false self is stripped away and there is just the breath and the spirit in the room.
 The presence of spirit and energy which makes itself so well known to me at these times tells me that although the work of understanding and accepting the self at the deepest levels may not be done by many, the utter acceptance of the entire individual, shadow and all, is death’s greatest gift.
-Often, even though the person has not come to peace with his life, death offers a clear and honest peace, accepting the person at whatever place he has arrived at through his living.
+Often, even though the person has not come to peace with their life, death offers a clear and honest peace, accepting the person at whatever place they have arrived at through their living.

 I remember Michael, who was brought in agitated and terrified from a tenement hotel room.
 He had not eaten, bathed, or moved for weeks before he was found.
 Because he could no longer speak, I had no way to communicate with him through words.
 I imagine he had not been able to do a lot of clear-minded self-exploration in those last weeks, and as a junkie, it is unlikely that he had spent much time in understanding his inner world before that.
 He was so close to death that there were no veils between himself and his addiction and that which lay beyond it.
 At the very end, even the terror and agitation faded away as death extended its unequivocal acceptance of him.
 It occurred to me as I sat with his body afterwards that his death had accepted all of the parts of himself that he had tried to reject through addiction and neglect in his life.
 I wonder how his experience of his death would have been different had he had the opportunity to do the work in order to consciously understand the significance of this fact.

 I also remember John, whose body and face was horribly twisted as a result of a stroke.
 He spoke with difficulty and was always full of stories of how he was going to sue the guy who had “done this to me.”
 His bitterness was almost illustrated in the contortions of his body.
-As he died, his limbs became limber and straight and long and smooth, as his rejection of his life faded into the death’s acceptance of him.
+As he died, his limbs became limber and straight and long and smooth, as his rejection of his life faded into death’s acceptance of him.
 Again, death had accepted someone and all the ways he had twisted away from his true nature.
 It would have been wonderful if he had been present enough with his authentic self to fully comprehend and accept the magnitude of this grace of acceptance.

 I also remember Juan, who had been sure he would cure himself of his cancer and was furious when he realized he had been deluding himself.
 He died a painful, self-involved death, agonizing with every breath because of the anger he had at God for not saving him.
 When he was still well enough to step out of the delusions of rescue, he had not taken the opportunity to see what it was within himself he felt he needed to be rescued from.
 I wonder if he had been able to stop distracting himself from peering into the shadow by putting his energy into an impossible rescue if his death could have been easier.
-He rejected death as strongly as he rejected himself yet death was, again, all-accepting.
+He rejected death as strongly as he rejected himself.
+Yet death was, again, all-accepting.

 For those who are left behind, the possibility of resolving at least some of the issues of their relationship with the person who has died as well as how this relationship reflects on their relationship with themselves opens and closes without many of them taking the opportunity to embark on the deeper exploration contained within the presence of death.

 Even if we are willing to explore the contents of that which we have disconnected from, we often do not know how to begin.
-There is little in Western culture that would support and guide us should we choose this path.
-Without the help of hypnosis or some other powerful path to the self, we wind up putting the exploration of the shadow on hold until some cataclysmic event like the death of a loved one or the realization of the imminence of our own death makes a dent in the mirage of our life.
+There is little in western culture that would support and guide us should we choose this path.
+Without the help of hypnosis, meditation or some other powerful path to the self, we wind up putting the exploration of the shadow on hold until some cataclysmic event like the death of a loved one or the realization of the imminence of our own death makes a dent in the mirage of our life.